sleepyheadzhack/Embedded-System/README.md

 Embedded-System
 ===============

-Embedded System Microcontroller undergraduate project see markdown inside project folder for more detail information
+Embedded System Microcontroller undergraduate project.

+see markdown inside project folder for more detail information